 About 12:30am, (Friday June 28) at a home along Eighty Road in Baldivis, Two men forced entry to the home and were disturbed bya man in his 40).

-The men stole a Holden Clubsport before leaving the area.
+The men attacked the occupant before they stole a Holden Clubsport and fled the area.

 Detectives believe these incidents are linked and would like to speak to anyone who may have been in the area at the times of these incidents and have vision / dashcam footage of the men or vehicles.

 Anyone with information is asked to contact Crime Stoppers on 1800 333 000 or report online at http://www.crimestopperswa.com.au.